KazukiNakamae/MaChIAto/README.md

 git clone https://github.com/KazukiNakamae/MaChIAto.git;
 ```

-You can check the [Quick Start](https://machiatopage.github.io/2100/01/02/Quick-Start/#more).
+You can check the [Quick Start](https://machiatopage.github.io/2100/01/02/Quick-Start/#more) to start using MaChIAto.

 # Environment